pzaino/DTBLib/README.md

 The library is very easy to build.
 You just need to run the following command:

-To build with GCC on RISC OS (go in the src directory):
+To build with GCC on RISC OS (from the DTBLib directory):

 ```bash
 MkGCC
 ```

-To build with DDE on RISC OS (go in the src directory):
+To build with DDE on RISC OS (from the DTBLib directory):

 ```bash
 MkDDE